FilipAndonov8/us-household-income-SQL-analysis/README.md

 ## How to Use
 1. Import `data/UsHouseholdIncome_Edited.csv` and `data/USHouseholdIncome_Statistics_Edited.csv` into a MySQL database as `ushouseholdincome` and `ushouseholdincome_statistics`
 2. Run `USHouseholdIncome_Analysis.sql` to reproduce the cleaning steps and exploratory queries

-## Related Projects
-This dataset is also explored using Excel, Tableau, and Power BI in companion projects — see [links to those repos].